VictorHeDev/google-books-cli/README.md

 ### MVPs:

 1. Type in query and it should display a list of 5 books matching that query
-   1.
+   1. First create the initial file structure and research which dependencies I might want to add:
+   2. Make an API key in order to use the Google Books API and hide it away into a .env file that will not be pushed to GitHub
+   3. Create a welcome message
+   4. I can use the axios library in order to abstract away having to parse the JSON data that is being sent back
-2. Each item in the list should include the book's author, title, and publishing company
+   5. I specifically need to save the information about the book's title, author(s), and publisher
-3. A user should be able to select a book from the 5 displayed to save to a "Reading List"
+2. A user should be able to select a book from the 5 displayed to save to a "Reading List"
+   1. What ways can I save this?
+      1. Array: which will disappear once the user closes out of the app -- not ideal
+      2. In some sort of .txt, .csv, or .json file?
-4. Viewing a "Reading List" with all the books the user has selected from their queries--this is a local Reading List that is not attached to Google Book's account
+3. Viewing a "Reading List" with all the books the user has selected from their queries--this is a local Reading List that is not attached to Google Book's account
+   1. Need to use Inquirer to pull up the list
+   2. Need to parse through the list and display it in the CLI